-At the end of year one and two, the student's college master will review all professionalism comments and give a summary of the student's progress to date in professionalism.
-In year one, this will be a formative report so that the student knows what to work on.
-At the end of year two, it will be a summative comment that will be included in the Medical School Performance Evaluation (MSPE or Dean's letter) that is distributed to residency application sites.
-Students may challenge comments in their portfolio by following the "Challenging Student Records or Grades Policy".
+The professional citizenship assessments contribute to the College Master annual summaries.
+For year one, this will be a formative report so that the student knows what areas need improvement.
+For year two, this will be a summative comment that will be included in the Medical School Performance Evaluation (MSPE or Dean's letter) that is distributed to residency application sites.
+(See Professional Accountability policy) Students may challenge comments in their portfolio.
+(See Challenging Student Records or Grades policy).

 Information about assignments, any changes, or other information about evaluation requirements will be communicated via email.
 Students are expected to read emails in their entirety and request clarifications before the deadline.
 Students will not receive warnings prior to receiving professionalism assessments.
-Students may view assessments either in their MyEvaluations account or in their e-portfolios.
+Students may view assessments in their e-portfolios in the evaluations tab.